Spam & Phishing Scams

 Look out for malicious messages that carry malware and viruses.

 Spam is the electronic equivalent of junk mail.
 The term refers to unsolicited, bulk email.
 Spam often contains malicious hyperlinks to target your personal information or encourage you to provide a form of payment.
 Luckily, most modern email services provide spam filters to block these messages before you see them.

 Unfortunately, cyber criminals may still infiltrate your inbox using purchased or stolen email lists that contain your address or phone number.
 These scammers may contact you by email, phone call, text message, or social media message in an attempt to collect personal and financial information or infect your machine with malware and viruses.
 If you receive one of these messages, always delete the message without responding to it or opening any links.

 There are a few ways to recognize phishing attempts when you come across something suspicious.
 Pay attention to the name of the sender and the website's URL.
 Malicious emails and websites may look identical to a legitimate site, but the URL may use a variation in spelling or a different domain (e.g., clearviewfcu.org vs. clearviewfcu.com).
 If you are unsure whether a message's request is legitimate, try to verify it by contacting the company directly.
 Contact the company using information provided on an account statement, not information provided in the email.

 It's important to remember that Clearview will never send you unsolicited messages asking you to provide personal or account information.
-If you receive a message that claims to be from Clearview, you can always feel free to contact us at 1-800-926-0003 to double check its authenticity.
+If you receive a message that claims to be from Clearview, you can always feel free to contact us at 1-800-926-0003 or call the number on the back of your card to double check its authenticity.